bravehart84/Nomis/README.md

 4. Test the embedded video on the homepage.
 Click on the watch video link and verify that the video starts to play on time.

+Run it as TestNG test and it will bring up the browser and execute the tests.

  I also discovered that sometimes your homepage does not render properly (especially on Google Chrome), and shows characters like â€ instead of the horizontal scroll buttons.
 I think its likely character encoding issues, maybe it was not specified.
 I added a Screenshot of the issue in the 'ErrorScreenshots' folder.

   The Test Report is available, view 'TestReport.html' in your browser.
 I can extend the tests to cover more but I wanted to show what I had so far.
 If you need anything else or if you need me to document the Test Cases manually please let me know, and I will attend to it.
 Thank you for the opportunity.